 2. The applicant sends samples to EPA-accredited laboratories for testing to determine compliance with certification standards;

-3. After testing is completed by an EPA-accredited laboratory, submit the test report and other relevant information to a CB certification body for certification;
+3. After testing is completed by an EPA-accredited laboratory, submit the test report and other relevant information to a cb certification body for certification;

 4. After the CB body approves, issue the ENERGY STAR certificate and send the product information to the EPA;